 PRACTICE BRAKE SAFETY AWARENESS WHILE HAULING FREIGHT

 Many things cause trucking accidents on America’s highways and roads.
 It’s no secret that aggressive non-professional motorists, drunk driving, and distracted driving are significant contributors.
-Professional truck drivers can’t fix bad behavior and poor driving habits of others.
+Professional truck drivers can’t fix the bad behavior and poor driving habits of others.
 But there are proactive measures we can take to keep America trucking, to keep transporting the goods and materials that maintain the greatest economy in the history of the world.

 • Understand Speed-Distance Ratios: Truckers operating a big rig under 40 mph should generally calculate at least one second of stopping time, per your truck’s length, for every 10 feet between you and the vehicle ahead.
-When operating above 40 mph, that safe stopping distance usually increases at least one more second.
+When operating above 40 mph, that safe stopping distance usually increases by at least one more second.
 As your rate of speed increases, consider even wider safe distances whenever possible.
 Always err on the side of caution.

 • Fully Loaded Rigs: When a tractor-trailer is at or near capacity, the safe stopping distance increases substantially.
-Under ideal road conditions, a freight-hauling vehicle requires nearly 400 feet of stopping distance while traveling at just 55 mph, and more than 525 feet at 65 mph.
+Under ideal road conditions, a freight-hauling vehicle requires nearly 400 feet of stopping distance while traveling at just 55 mph and more than 525 feet at 65 mph.
 To put that in perspective, that distance is almost the length of two football fields.
 Adverse road conditions make braking distances even greater.

-August brings the opportunity to promotes brake safety awareness for the trucking community.
+August brings the opportunity to promote brake safety awareness for the trucking community.
 Operation Airbrake’s inspections are a great initiative to help avoid unnecessary crashes and consequently save lives.
+Promote brake safety awareness; use this reminder to review essential safety tips and think of brake safety week as your friend.

 Trucking jobs | CDLjobs.com